kounch/zx123_tool/README.md

                             - "BIOS"      -> Binary image of firmware
                             - "roms_data" -> Spectrum ROMs binary data
                             - "Spectrum"  -> Main FPGA core
+                            - "Special"   -> Special core (if it exists) for 32Mb SPI flash
                             - "core_base" -> Extra cores starting offset and size
         },
         "BIOS": {   -> Dictionary of hashes for different firmware versions in the format: